Treatments

 Looks like hairFrom a distanceYes

 Some men combine both — a transplant for the hairline and crown, SMP to add density and conceal the donor scar.
+For early-stage thinning, medical treatments like PRP paired with finasteride may deliver regrowth without requiring SMP or surgery.

 How to Find a Good SMP Practitioner